 Back in the day, issuers paid certain parties, often the same set of parties across Vancouver, exorbitant amounts of consideration for options to exercise an option to acquire a mineral right.
 For example, Symbio was on the hook to pay consideration of $100,000 plus 1 million shares for its option to acquire an option.
 The fact that its 43-101 said there were no mineral reserves or mineral resources on the mining property, and that no testing for one mineral was done on the site, appears to have been immaterial.

 According to a Forbes Magazine article, Auromar’s lawyer in Vancouver recommended that Auromar merge with a company called Casmyn Corp. to remove it from Canadian jurisdiction to avoid a potential criminal investigation.
-Casmyn faced similar allegations of having promoted a stock based on alleged misrepresentations.
-In the end, it was the professional insurers of the gatekeepers – the lawyers and the auditors – who appear to have paid out shareholders who sued for losses – but not in Canada – in the US.
+Basically, the legal advice was what to do to defeat the rule of law.
+Casmyn faced similar allegations of having promoted a stock based on misrepresentations.
+In the end, it was the professional insurers of the gatekeepers – the lawyers and the auditors – who paid out shareholders who sued for losses from securities fraud – but not in Canada – in the US.
 Deloitte, in its capacity as auditor of the issuer, paid US$2.3 million and the insurer for the lawyer of the issuer paid US$900,000.

 Back to the issuer; new natural persons entered into the picture with the acquisition of the option to exercise an option, including Jason Leikam, Nick Ayling, Faisal Manji, George Nicholson and a Richard Simpson.
 Ayling was, perhaps still is, a securities lawyer, according to the issuer’s disclosure.

 In 2014, the issuer changed its name to Blackeagle Development Corp.
-And in 2016, it announced plans to get into the silica sand business and to change its name to EVI Global Developments Corp. with a view to expanding into China with two new people, Chun Kwok Cheung and Timo Strattner.
+And in 2016, it announced plans to get into the silica sand business and to change its name to EVI Global Developments Corp. with a view to expanding into China.

 We don’t know if it ever extracted silica or expanded into China.